asmei1/tinycoro/Readme.md

 ```

-###`tinycoro::io::EpollAsyncAutoResetEvent`
+### `tinycoro::io::EpollAsyncAutoResetEvent`
 A simple class with set and auto clear mechanism, that allow to wait one thread
-until an event is signalled by a thread calling a set() function.<br>
+until an event is signalled by a thread calling a set() function.
-State set is automatically set to "not set" state after wake up thread.<br>
+State set is automatically set to "not set" state after wake up thread.
-Any exception will stored and rethrow in resume thread.<br>
+Any exception will stored and rethrow in resume thread.

 ```c++
 tinycoro::Task<uint64_t> waitUntilEventIsSet(tinycoro::io::EpollAsyncAutoResetEvent& e)